“Gerry Armstrong, what a worker he is” – John Motson.

 60.Sheikh Fahad Al-Ahmed Al-Jaber Al-Sabah, KUWAIT

 If you haven’t heard of the cumbersome Sheikh Fahad Al-Ahmed Al-Jaber Al-Sabah then you might know him by the crazy leader from the France v.
 Kuwait match in the 1982 World Cup.
 The thing is, France were much much better than Kuwait and were smashing them.
 The final score could have been 6-1, 7-1, 8-1.
 However in the only time in World Cup history that a political leader got a goal reversed, the referee disallowed one of France’s goals!!
 So instead of losing 5-1, Kuwait only lost 4-1!!
 My only real laugh in Kuwait was discussing this funny story with every Kuwaiti I knew and all of them remembered it!!
 I visited the national stadium at night though, and it was shut but still a fun time in and around Kuwait City.
+As a final geek fact, Michael Platini won the Balon D’Or three years in a row and later played for Kuwait.

 61.Mwepu Ilunga, ZAIRE / DR CONGO